TatianaFokina/a11y-blog/src/en/articles/aria-attribute-role-with-multiple-values/index.md

 </div>
 ```

-- NVDA with Chrome: "Button, this is not a button"
+- NVDA with Chrome: ″Button, this is not a button″
-- NVDA with Firefox: "Button"
+- NVDA with Firefox: ″Button″
-- VoiceOver with Safari: "This is not a button".
+- VoiceOver with Safari: ″This is not a button″.

-In Chrome and Safari, the `div` element with `role="widget button"` attribute received the non-abstract `button` role, while in Firefox, it received `pushbutton` role.
+In Chrome and Safari, `<div>` with `role="widget button"` attribute received the non-abstract `button` role, while in Firefox, it received the `pushbutton` role.

-In all three browsers, `aria-label` provides the accessibility name "This is not a button".
+In all three browsers, `aria-label` provides the accessibility name ″This is not a button″.
 The computed roles for it are `button` and `pushbutton`.

 ![Role attribute with the abstract role as the one of the value from accessibility tree preview in Chrome, Firefox and Safari DevTools.](images/one-abstract-token.png)

-**Conclusion**: When there is an abstract role, it is ignored.
+**Conclusion**: When there is an abstract role, it's ignored.
 The other (non-abstract) role is applied.

 ### Two wrong values